Judges and perogatives #

 Hesiod’s main concerns were complaints regarding oppression and the injustice of arbitrary jurisdiction by the aristocracy resulting in blood vengeance and constant feuds between clans.
 Communities needed trustworthy supreme authorities to ensure social peace and economic prosperity.
 A recurring phrase “injust justice” or “unjust judgements” runs through his poetry.

 Historians find the growth, development and decline of Greek city states a mother lode of evidence of how and why societies flourish and decline.

-Early Mediterranean History demonstrates that the rise and fall of city states is determined by the degree of equality enjoyed by the general public.
+Early Mediterranean History (especially Hammurabi) demonstrates that the rise and fall of city states is determined by the degree of equality enjoyed by the general public.
 Prosperity is tied to equality in areas of politics, economics, social standing and education.
 As soon as disparity becomes evident, faith, confidence and trust begin to erode and the city state begins its decline.

 Another poet, Solon, is generally credited with the introduction of Justice and Democracy to Athens.
 Three hundred years before Socrates, Plato and Aristotle, Solonic authority decreed a fair and just society for all by establishing a system of government and justice that freed all members of the community from the oppression and injustice of the privileged.
 Solon believed the family to be the foundation of society and ensured that family disputes were resolved fairly and equitable.